canonical/postgresql-k8s-operator/docs/explanation/logs.md

 # Logs

-This page summarizes all log types in Charmed PostgreSQL to simplify troubleshooting.
+This page summarises all log types in Charmed PostgreSQL to simplify troubleshooting.

 For an overview of all charm components, see [](/explanation/architecture).